aluminoobie/RPi_DrawBridge/README.md

 # BSidesAugusta STEM Raspberry Pi Draw Bridge Operator
 This project was created for the BSidesAugusta STEM conference.
-This python script runs on a Raspberry Pi 3 B+ to simulate a drawbridge operator.
+This python script runs on a Raspberry Pi 3 B to simulate a drawbridge operator.
 The project used two Tower Pro SG-5010 servos.

 Contact: stem@BSidesAugusta.org